ywamsendai/ywamsendai-wiki/docs/lifeinjapan/language.md

 * **When to start:** After around 1 week of learning grammar
 * **Approx. time:** 6 months (along with grammar and vocab)
-* **Staff note:** We expect all new staff to be making good progress on building a vocab core before coming to Japan

 The best way to build up vocabulary is to be immersed in the language (e.g. reading books).
 But when everything is above your level, this is impossible!
 So our aim is to build up a core of vocab that will help native content feel tolerable (stage 2).